 23 January 2026 > 20 February 2026 You are kindly invited to the opening of the exhibition Weiter by Aylin Leipold, on Friday, 23 January, at 7 pm, at Alkatraz Gallery, ACC Metelkova mesto.
 The exhibition was created as part of the GuestRoomMaribor, Pekarna Magdalenske mreže, program in collaboration with Mark Farid, artist, researcher, and professor of fine arts at Central Saint Martins, University of the Arts London.

-This exhibition was created as part of the GuestRoomMaribor, Pekarna Magdalenske mreže, program in collaboration with Mark Farid, artist, researcher, and professor of fine arts at Central Saint Martins, University of the Arts London, and artist Aylin Leipold.
+This exhibition was created as part of the GuestRoomMaribor, Pekarna Magdalenske mreže's program in collaboration with Mark Farid, artist, researcher, and professor of fine arts at Central Saint Martins, University of the Arts London, and artist Aylin Leipold.
 It was on display at OBRAT - space for art and participation from December 18, 2025, to January 16, 2026.

 Aylin Leipold is a multidisciplinary artist based in London.
 Her work ranges from drawing and painting to metal and wood design, graphics, video, and installations.
 She deals with various types of loss of meaning and shifts in values, especially when these are the result of reproduction, representation, or translation processes.
 Found images, texts, and objects are transformed into new objects and transferred into new contexts—with distances, gaps, and intervals, the artworks depend on their surroundings.
 She graduated in German law and in 2025 graduated in fine art from Central Saint Martins, University of the Arts London.